Pixathon-Saavyas/Team-Windows/crypto_market_cap/readme.md

 ## Problem Statement

-Our challenge was to integrate the CoinMarketCap API with Fetch.ai AI Agent technology to solve a problem or create something innovative.
+Our challenge was to integrate the CoinMarketCap API with Fetch.ai AI Agent technology to solve a problem or create something innovative and provide a business useCase of it .
 We aimed to go beyond simple integration and present creative use cases for this combination of technologies.

 ## CoinMarketCap API